yktt-nuane/shiftmaking/README.md

 ### Test

-To test using Vitest, `npm run test:vitest`.
+To test using Vitest and check coverage, `npm run test:vitest`.

-TO check test coverage, `npm run coverage:vitest`

 ### Deploy